Travel guide Japon

 Developed with the tea ceremony, Japanese-style hospitality elevates guest service to an art form.
 Everything revolves around the customer, who is served with care.
 From the shop assistant who wraps your groceries in tissue paper to the hotelier who prepares the futons for the night,omotenashi is pervasive throughout society.

 These traditional inns represent an important part of the country's culture.
-Although they can be found all over Japan, these establishments are inseparable from the spa towns.
-You sleep on futons, walk on tatami, eat a kaiseki meal, walk around in yukata and relax in the onsen.
+Although found throughout Japan, these establishments are inseparable from spa towns.
+You sleep on futons, walk on tatami, eat a kaiseki-style meal, walk around in yukata and relax in the onsen.

 Who has never seen cherry blossoms on a brochure praising the beauty of Japan?
 The sakura trees are inseparable from the archipelago and its magnificent spring.
 The trees are elegantly adorned in pink and white and we slip under their branches to celebrate hanami.
 If you travel to the country in spring, you will see life in pink.